smf-steve/mips_subroutine/mips_subroutine.md

 #### Status
   - floats are not handled
-  - -r not implemented
+  - -r ranges not implemented
   - -R not implemented
-  - -s not implemented
-  - post processing

 ### NAME
     mips_sub – execute a MIPS subroutine